Australia national rugby union team: 2010s

+2012 started with a loss against Scotland before Wales arrived for a three test tour of Australia.
+The Wallabies narrowly won all 3 tests.
+Next was the inaugural Rugby Championship tournament, which replaced the Tri-Nations series following the addition of Argentina.
+The tournament saw the Wallabies finish second after beating Argentina twice and South Africa once, while losing twice to New Zealand and once against South Africa.
+An 18-18 draw against New Zealand led into the end of year tour where the Wallabies defeated England, Italy and Wales but lost to France.

-After the Wallabies' defeat to the British & Irish Lions in their 2013 tour, a winning rate of 58.1%, and a poor 3–15 record against the All Blacks, Robbie Deans came under increasing pressure to keep his coaching position.
+2013 began with Australia hosting a British & Irish Lions tour.
+The Wallabies won 1 test and lost 2, marking the first time the British and Irish Lions had won a tour since their 1997 tour of South Africa.
+With a winning rate of 58.1%, and a poor 3–15 record against the All Blacks, Robbie Deans came under increasing pressure to keep his coaching position.
 Deans resigned in July 2013, ending his six-year tenure as head coach of the Wallabies.
-During his tenure, Deans coached the Wallabies on 74 occasions winning 43 times, losing 29 and drawing twice.
-He had won just three times against their main rivals, the All Blacks, with one draw in 2012.
+During his tenure, Deans coached the Wallabies on 74 occasions winning 43 times, losing 29 and drawing 2.
+He had won just 3 times against their main rivals, the All Blacks, with 1 draw in 2012.
 However, he left with a good record against the Springboks, with 9 wins from 14.
 Highlights during his tenure as coach included leading the Wallabies to a Tri-Nations championship in 2011 and to a 3rd-place finish in the 2011 Rugby World Cup.

 On 9 July 2013, Queensland Reds coach Ewen McKenzie was officially named Wallabies coach to replace Robbie Deans.
 McKenzie's first match in charge was a 47–29 loss to New Zealand in the opening fixture of the 2013 Rugby Championship.
 In this match he gave five debutants their first cap.
 The 27–16 loss a week later, meant the Bledisloe Cup would stay with New Zealand for the 11th year in a row.
-In addition to this, McKenzie led the team to a 38–12 loss to South Africa, the biggest ever winning margin by South Africa over Australia in Australia.
-The 14–13 win over was McKenzie's first victory as an international coach, but the scoreless second half was the first time Australia had failed to score points in the second half since the home test v New Zealand in 2005.
-Australia's poor form in the Championship continued against South Africa, where Australia lost 28–8 in Cape Town.
-Australia's final fixture saw the Wallabies earn their first bonus point win in the Championship and saw them score the most points in either the Rugby Championship or Tri Nations competitions.
+The next test saw McKenzie led the team to a 38–12 loss to South Africa, the biggest ever winning margin by South Africa over Australia in Australia.
+The 14–13 win over was McKenzie's first victory as an international coach, but the scoreless second half was the first time Australia had failed to score points in the second half at home since 2005.
+The Wallabies lost again 28–8 against South Africa in Cape Town.
+Australia's final fixture of the competition saw a bonus point win away in Argentina of 54-17.
 During the Championship, McKenzie made several bold moves as a coach.
 He dropped star player Will Genia for Nic White, who at the time had only three caps, and named Ben Mowen as captain in his first year as a test player.